ABOUT US

 Dr. Antonio Cediel, Board Secretary

 Antonio is a former teacher, principal, and deputy superintendent of schools.
-He is the CEO of First Revolution Consulting which trains and coaches a range of educational, corporate, and nonprofit leaders throughout the country and also serves as the Managing Director of LIVE FREE, an organization focused on ending urban gun violence and mass incarceration.
+He is the CEO of First Revolution Consulting which trains and coaches a range of educational, corporate, and nonprofit leaders throughout the country and also serves as Special Advisor for Live Free USA, a national organization focused on ending gun violence and mass incarceration.
 His career in education includes teaching middle schoolers in Oakland, CA, graduate students at Harvard University, and aspiring school leaders at the University of Chicago, but his best students were the men at San Quentin State Prison.
 He holds a B.A. in religious studies from Brown University, an M.A. in Latin American history from California State University-East Bay, and masters and doctoral degrees from the Harvard Graduate School of Education.